anon-blue/anon.blue/README.txt

-kiJamie Lee Pierce, Born: 09/16/1994, His Current Addresadaasddsadsadijas;sd,asj dlkasjdaklsj 41041 (His fatherdjsjshssnszsssjsjdhdhjdjdjdhdjdjjdbdhdjdjkakskskks jdjdjkejdjddj你好ughter (at the time was only 2) he is very un well and has access to firearms.
+kiJl0000000 Pierce, Born: 09/16/1994, His Current Addresadaasddsadsadijas;sd,asj
+dlkasjdaklsj 41041 (His fatherdjsjshssnszsssjsjdhdhjdjdjdhdjdjjdbdhdjdjkakskskks jdjdjkejdjddj你好ughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the policehiyppppoopppooop